diracleo/vue-enlargeable-image/README.md

   * Specify the duration of the animation
   * Nest any component or HTML element within - doesn't have to be just an img element (keep reading to learn more)
   * Style the component however you want with your own CSS class definitions (keep reading to learn more)
+  * Choose whether the enlargement is triggered by click or hover

 ![](demo2.gif)